hrszpuk/rvm/docs/SPEC.md

 This document will describe the architecture of the virtual machine, the instruction set, and the code base.

 # Architecture
+The architecture described in this document is the architecture of the virtual machine.
+The virtual machine can be found in the rvm library (src/lib).

 ## Overview